 Joseph became Pharaoh’s prime minister which gave him supreme power, second only to that of the Pharaoh himself (vv.
 21-22).
-No doubt there were many in the country in high places that were deeply jealous of Joseph.
+No doubt there were many in the country who were jealous of Joseph.
 Seldom if ever has there been a man who rose from such severe adversity to supreme advancement.
 This was all part of God’s divine program whereby the chosen people might find a refuge in Egypt and thereby develop into a nation.
-They entered Egypt as a family and left there 400 years later as a nation whose number frightened the Egyptians.
+Jacob and his family came and settled in Egypt as foreigners.
+They entered Egypt as a family and left as a nation whose number frightened the Egyptians (an estimated three million people).
 The psalmist mentions both the swelling population and their subsequent persecution (vv.
-23-24).
-They became “stronger than their enemies.”
+23-25).
+They were the Lord’s people, so He let them grow “stronger than their enemies.”

 When God allows adversity to come into my life it is for my good (Romans 8:28).
-It may seem very bad at the time it is happening but, as in the case of Joseph, in the end it will prove to be what God is trying to do in and through adversity in my life.
+It may seem bad at the time, as in the case of Joseph, but in the end, it will prove to be God working.

 View this passage in NIV (Bible Gateway) »